Vranjina: Town

 Vranjina town, on the shores of the Skadar lake, is called the Montenegrin Venice because of its natural setting.
 It is a popular fishing spot.
 Several fish restaurants located on the island include Plantaže restaurant.

 Notable local landmarks include the so-called "house of Oso Kuka", named after an Ottoman border guard of Albanian descent who died on the island in a fight against Montenegrin forces in 1862.
-This was known as the Battle of Vranina.
+This was known as the Battle of Vranjina.

 Demographics

 According to the 2011 census, its population was 209.